Brand Logo

 For Hyperliquid as a platform, USDH marks the step from being a derivatives venue to becoming a full-stack financial ecosystem.
 By issuing its own stablecoin natively on HyperEVM and HyperCore, Hyperliquid eliminates dependence on Circle and external issuers.
 Instead of paying fees to Bridge in USDC, users will be able to trade, settle, and move capital in a stablecoin that is designed for Hyperliquid’s own infrastructure.
 This creates a moat — one that makes the exchange not just the market leader in perps, but also the owner of its own monetary layer.

-For HYPE token holders and validators, the design is even more direct.
-USDH proposals all commit some or all of the reserve yield to the Assistance Fund, which is used for HYPE buybacks and validator rewards.
-At 4% yields on $5.5 billion in deposits, that’s $220 million annually that could be funneled back into the ecosystem instead of Circle’s balance sheet.
 The effect is a self-reinforcing loop: more USDH adoption → more reserves → more revenue → more buybacks → stronger HYPE price and validator rewards → more incentive to keep the system healthy.

 For the everyday trader and community, USDH unlocks immediate, tangible benefits: